consoledotdev/home/content/profiles/sourcegraph.md

 date: 2022-04-04T12:00:00+00:00
 draft: false
 summary: Universal code search for every developer.
-metaTitle: SourceGraph - Console devtools jobs profile
+metaTitle: Working at Sourcegraph - Console profile
 metaDescription:
-  Console profile of Sourcegraph - universal code search for every developer.
+  What is it like to work at Sourcegraph?
+Console profile behind the scenes at Sourcegraph - universal code search for every developer.
 headerType: fixed
 hideLines: true
 hidePlanes: true